Trust your body, outsmart the marketing:

 The final test: therapy should reduce your masking debt, not increase it

-In the outside world, neurodivergent people often survive by paying a daily masking tax.
+Neurodivergent people often survive by paying a daily masking tax.
 Therapy should not add interest to that debt.

-So be choosy.
+Be choosy.
 Be practical.
 Trust your body, and interrogate the marketing.
 Both are forms of intelligence.

 And when you find the right person, therapy stops feeling like you are trying to become someone else.
 It starts feeling like you are finally allowed to come home.